-Rosemary is another useful herb for pest deterrent.
-While a pleasant smell to humans and many animals, ticks, fleas, and other insects, like mosquitos, don’t like the smell at all.
-You can grow Rosemary in containers or plant them right in the flower bed.
-Please make sure they get plenty of full-sun and have well-draining soil.
+Rosemary is another useful herb as a pest deterrent.
+While a pleasant smell to humans and many animals, ticks, fleas, and other insects, like mosquitos, don’t like the smell.
+You can grow Rosemary in containers or plant it in a flower bed.
+Please make sure they get plenty of full sun and have well-draining soil.

-Sweet basil and Thyme are also great options for natural flea and tick repellant.
+Sweet basil and Thyme are also great natural flea and tick-repellant options.

 Marigolds are beautiful flowering plants that grow in a variety of growing conditions.
-They help repel a variety of insects, including ticks, whiteflies, and harmful nematodes.
+They help repel insects, including ticks, whiteflies, and harmful nematodes.

 Besides its many uses in the kitchen, the strong smell of garlic repels pests.
-Plant it in several places in your garden and you can keep bugs away and have a steady supply of fresh garlic.
+Plant it in several places in your garden to keep bugs away and have a steady supply of fresh garlic.

 Fun Fact!
-You can keep fleas, ticks, and even deer from entering your property by spreading crushed garlic cloves around your yard’s perimeter.
+By spreading crushed garlic cloves around your yard’s perimeter, you can keep fleas, ticks, and even deer from entering your property.

 Catnip is a low-growing plant that’s easy to cultivate.
 It provides effective protection against ticks with its intense odor.
 Catnip is easy to grow, and cats love the smell.